yuriys-kentico/KInspector/BestPractices.md

   Table titles class should be called TableNameTerms Code formatting
-  Usings sorted with System* first, and with spaces between top-level namespaces List initializer starts on new line, and () omitted if not used GetResults should generally follow "get SQL data, filter data, call CompileResults, which uses results classes" Each level of LINQ indented one tab from previous line
+  Usings sorted with System* first, and with spaces between top-level namespaces Use static, readonly, and remove setter where possible List initializer starts on new line, and () omitted if not used GetResults should generally follow "get SQL data, filter data, call CompileResults, which uses results classes" Each level of LINQ indented one tab from previous line